CodeforLeipzig/lvz-viz/experimental_web/README.md

 ### `appname`

-Applicationwide title of the app, displayed in title and toolbar.
+Application-wide title of the app, displayed in title and toolbar.

 * default: `LVZ Polizeiticker`
 * type: `string`